elastic/ml-cpp/jupyter/README.md

     Once the instance is created, you receive the external IP address of the instance. `tag` should match the label you chose for the Docker image which you pushed to the registry.

 2. Navigate to `https://<external_ip>:9999`.
 Since it is HTTPS and we are using self-signed certificates, you need to confirm the security exception.
+Note that this can take a short period to become available after creating.

 3. If you don't need it anymore, delete the instance: